 What is the IDESG?

-The Identity Ecosystem Steering Group (IDESG) is a non-profit, non-governmental organization established to promote secure, user-friendly ways to help provide individuals and organizations confidence in their online interactions.
+The Identity Ecosystem Steering Group (IDESG) was a non-profit, non-governmental organization established to promote secure, user-friendly ways to help provide individuals and organizations confidence in their online interactions.
 The IDESG was established to advance the National Strategy for Trusted Identities in Cyberspace (NSTIC), an initiative that was launched by the President of the United States in 2011 (PDF link) to establish and sustain an online interaction environment that is secure, broadly interoperable, cost-effective and easy to use and that enhances privacy of the individual and provides greater security for individuals and entities.
-For additional information on the IDESG, see www.idesg.org.
+For additional information on the IDEF Registry program, see the IDEF Registry working group.

 What is the Identity Ecosystem Framework?